goshng/polap/README.md

 | edge_55  | 4374598 | 13    | 2    | 1   | 0   | 55   |
 | edge_718 | 27942   | 78    | 11   | 1   | 0   | 718  |
 | edge_732 | 17165   | 74    | 11   | 1   | 0   | 732  |

+Second, open the whole-genome assembly file named `o/0/30-contigger/graph_final.gfa` using **[Bandage](https://rrwick.github.io/Bandage/)** and search the genome assembly for those that were annotated with more mtDNA than ptDNA genes.
+In the plant organelle gene annotation table, each row represents a contig sequence annotated with at least one plant organelle gene.
+Although Polap does not automatically select mtDNA-related contigs, it could help you guess which ones might originate from plant mtDNA.
+The table has several columns for a row:

+1. Contig: the name of a contig sequence
+2. Length: the length of the contig sequence
+3. Depth: the read coverage of the contig sequence
+4. Copy: the depth value of the contig divided by the median of all the depth values
+5. MT: the number of rough mitochondrial genes annotated
+6. PT: the number of rough plastid genes annotated
+7. Edge: the edge number of the contig sequence (the same number of the contig name in the row)

 You would choose contig names with the following properties: